 A water loss investigation at the Tugela Estates WTP was undertaken in May 2019 and identified significant water leaks at the pump stations, within the WTP and both the bulk and reticulation pipelines.
 UW is in the process of addressing the leaks on the bulk infrastructure, and the uThukela DM has been sensitised to the real losses being experienced within the reticulation.
-Umgeni Water is currently busy with interventions on the Tugela Estates WTP and uMhlumayo Borehole Scheme (including new production boreholes), such the plant could meet the forecasted demands of 2022.
+Umgeni Water was busy with interventions on the Tugela Estates WTP and uMhlumayo Borehole Scheme (including new production boreholes), such the plant could meet the forecasted demands of 2022.
 UW drilled boreholes in the Tugela Estates area in KZN during 2020 with the intention of supplementing the incoming raw water to the treatment plant.
 Late in 2020, one of the new boreholes was found to have a strong yield of 432 kl/day but the water quality results were of concern.
-The UW team has opted to retake samples form the borehole to check the water quality results.
-This is still in progress.
-The team has estimated that it would cost approximately R3 176 000 to equip the borehole and pipe the raw water to the treatment plant, some two kms away (using 125 mm diameter uPVC).
-The borehole will be equipped if the water quality is acceptable i.e. treatable by the existing WTP.
+The UW team could not equip the borehole as the uTDM resumed operation of these treatment plants on the 01 July 2021.
+The UW team had estimated that it would cost approximately R3 176 000 to equip the borehole and pipe the raw water to the treatment plant, some two km's away (using 125 mm diameter uPVC).
+The borehole could be equipped by uTDM if the water quality is acceptable i.e. treatable by the existing WTP. uTDM is considering this option (2022/2023), going forward.